-During "The Best Things" dance number, at the end of the number, on the very last twirl around a kneeling Danny Kaye before she falls into his arms, Vera-Ellen trips over Danny Kaye's outstretched left foot.
+During "The Best Things" dance number, at the end of the number, on the very last twirl around a kneeling Phil before she falls into his arms, Judy trips over Phil's outstretched left foot.
 She recovers so smoothly that it is very difficult to catch.

-While Phil and Bob are lip-syncing the song "Sisters" (allowing Judy and Betty time to escape out the window), there is a phrase at the end that Bob (Bing Crosby) messes up on.
+While Phil and Bob are lip-syncing the song "Sisters" (allowing Judy and Betty time to escape out the window), there is a phrase at the end that Bob messes up on.
 "Lord help the mister who comes between me and my sister; and Lord help the sister who comes between me and my man!"
-Bing Crosby messes up on the last phrase and says "Lord help the mister" instead of "Lord help the sister".
-It's very obvious that Danny Kaye catches the mistake.
+Bob messes up on the last phrase and says "Lord help the mister" instead of "Lord help the sister".
+It's very obvious that Phil catches the mistake.

 The General blows out the candles on his cake after the surprise by Wallace & Davis.
 At the end of the movie during the song "White Christmas" as they pan back to the General's table all of the candles are lit again.